Ritik-Sharma38/CongAn-Friend/README.md

 # CongAn-Friend

-> This repository consists of the application that was used as a prototype for the application that predicts the severity of depression.
-It was deployed on GCP using Firebase.
+> This repository is consists the code for the prototype of an application that predicts the severity of depression based on machine learning models deployed over the Google Cloud Platform using Firebase.

 ## Front-end:
 React-Native was the base framework for the front end development of the cross platform smartphone application.
 It was then used with Redux as a state management tool to store cache and reuse state components instead of loading them multiple times that included authentication, firebase, WebRTC, etc. Node Package Manager (NPM) was used to manage the JavaScript packages necessary for the User Interface (UI) components.
 Over 20 packages were used for Firebase services and authentication, Firestore, Firebase storage, Cloud messaging, React Navigation, and Video audio recording options.